 The self-timed Block Erase Cycle time (tBE) is initiated as soon as Chip Select (CS#) goes high.
-The Write in Progress (WIP) bit still can be check out during the Sector Erase cycle is in progress.
-The WIP sets 1 during the tBE timing, and sets 0 when Sector Erase Cycle is completed, and the Write Enable Latch (WEL) bit is reset.
+The Write in Progress (WIP) bit still can be checked while the Sector Erase cycle is in progress.
+The WIP sets during the tBE timing, and clears when Sector Erase Cycle is completed, and the Write Enable Latch (WEL) bit is cleared.
 If the page is protected by BP3-BP0 bits, the Block Erase (BE) instruction will not be executed on the page.